-You can download the full list of sustainability-related courses (as of 2018) that discuss sustainability or other related issues as a part of the course description.
+You can download the full list of sustainability-related courses (as of 2018) across many university programs and departments that discuss sustainability or other related issues as a part of the course description.
 Please note that not all of the courses listed may be offered every year, and some courses may no longer be offered.

 Students in the Sustainability In Action course

 Tina Woolston, the Director of the Office of Sustainability, teaches "Sustainability in Action", a course in which undergraduate students learn directly from professionals within various fields about the career opportunities available related to sustainability.

 Organizing for Social Change

 Intro to Environmental Fieldwork: From Classroom to Community